microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. On the **hanav2-ha-ppg** blade, note that the proximity placement group contains the **HN1_hdb-avset** availability set along with both Azure VMs **hdb1-0** and **hdb1-1**, operating as the HANA cluster nodes.

-    > **Note**: The proximity placement group ensures that the latency of replication between the cluster nodes is minimized.
+    > **Note**: The proximity placement group helps minimize the latency of replication between the cluster nodes is minimized.

 1. In the Azure portal, search for and select **Network security groups** and, on the **Network security groups** blade, select the entry representing the **nsg-db** network security group in the **hanav2-ha-RG** resource group.